mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 Now we'll create a Bootstrap row for our inline elements.

 - [x] Create a div element below the h3 tag, with a class of row.

+## Split Your Bootstrap Row
+Now that we have a Bootstrap Row, let's split it into two columns to house our elements.

+- [x] Create two div elements within your row, both with the class col-xs-6.